Radico Khaitan Limited (NSE: RADICO) Q3 2026 Earnings Call dated Jan. 23, 2026

 Okay, thanks a lot and all the very best.

 Thank you.
-Ladies and gentlemen, anyone who wishes to ask a question may press star and one on the Touchstone telephone.
-The next question is from the line of Abhijit Kundu from Antique Stockbroking.
+[Operator Instructions] The next question is from the line of Abhijeet Kundu from Antique Stockbroking.
 Please go ahead.

 Abhijeet Kundu

-Congratulations sir on a very strong set of numbers.
+Congratulations, sir, on a very strong set of numbers.
 My first question was on Andhra.
-You have done really well.
-I mean outperformed, increased your market share sequentially and which is I believe has been driven by brandy.
-So getting into the next year how do you see the overall scenario there?
-Because market share gains have been very consistent and has been going up.
-But how do you see that market growing for you in the sense that because sustaining that kind of growth on this kind of base would be challenging.
-How do you see that?
+You have done really well, I mean, outperformed, increased your market share sequentially and which is, I believe, has been driven by brandy.
+So getting into the next year, how do you see the overall scenario there, because the market share gains have been very consistent and has been going up, how do you see that market growing for you, in the sense that, because sustaining that kind of growth on this kind of base would be challenging, how do you see that?

 Abhishek Khaitan

 Yeah, Andhra has been a very good market for us as of now.
-And what we have seen that the luxury, the premium side of the portfolio started now increasing in the last two, three months which we feel that should gain traction which would be very good for Radico and as far as the brandy goes where we have a lion’s share at the regular segment.
-I think going forward we’ll be happy if we can maintain our market share and participate how the industry goes there.
+And what we have seen is the premium side of the portfolio has started now increasing in the last two, three months, which we feel should gain traction, which should be very good for Radico.
+And as far as the brandy goes, where we have a lion’s share at the regular segment, I think going forward, we will be happy if we can maintain our market share and participate in how the industry grows there.

 Abhijeet Kundu

-And in case of your debt levels those have been coming down consistently over what period do you plan to I mean repay majority of that.
+Okay.
+And in case of your debt levels, those have been coming down consistently.
+Over what period do you plan to, I mean, repay majority of that?

 Abhishek Khaitan

-If you see our debt is hardly anything which is left now.
-So that is least of our concerns.
-But I think the kind of cash flow the company is throwing by next year FY27 we have.
+If you see, our debt is hardly anything which is left now.
+So, that is least of our concern.
+But I think the kind of cash flow the company is throwing, by next year, FY ’27, we will be debt-free.

 Abhijeet Kundu

 Great.
-And with third question is you have now you know created a subsidiary for in Scotland.
-So I mean acquisition of Scottish breweries or distilleries all of that would be a part of this.
-Right.
-Because there are a lot of Scottish breweries distilleries there which are which could be on the block.
-So obviously those would be your target.
+The third question is, you have now created a subsidiary in Scotland.
+So, I mean, acquisition of Scottish breweries, distilleries, all of that would be a part of this, right, because there are a lot of Scottish breweries, distilleries there, which could be on the block, so, obviously, those would be your target, right?

 Abhishek Khaitan